javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 ## Element Matching Order

 :::danger
 Element descriptors are evaluated in array order.
-The plugin assigns the element type from the **first matching pattern**.
+The plugin assigns the element from the **first matching pattern**.
 :::

 **Best Practice:** Sort element descriptors from most specific to least specific patterns.